 What to Expect After a Mini Stroke

-Mini strokes do not cause permanent side effects.
-This means that mini stroke survivors do not need therapeutic rehab as you would with other strokes.
+Mini stroke recovery can be spontaneous.
+This means that mini stroke survivors do not need therapeutic rehab as with other strokes.

-However, this does not mean that mini stroke survivors have an empty to-do list.
-Instead of rehabilitation, mini stroke recovery focuses on improving cerebral blood flow and preventing a second, more severe stroke.
+However, this does not mean that mini stroke survivors have a blank to-do list.
+Instead of rehabilitation, mini stroke recovery focuses on improving cerebral blood flow and preventing a second, more severe, stroke.

-This requires addressing the underlying cause of your TIA and making certain lifestyle changes to reduce your risk of stroke, which you’re about to learn.
+This requires addressing the underlying cause of your TIA and making certain lifestyle changes to reduce your risk of stroke.
+See our recommendations below.

 Promoting a Successful Mini Stroke Recovery